 Florida April 21, 2014

 Oklahoma April 25, 2016

 Louisiana May 25, 2016

 Arizona March 12, 2017

 States where the Convention of States application has passed in one chamber but not the other:

 New Mexico, Mississippi, Iowa, South Dakota, Virginia, North Carolina, West Virginia, New Hampshire.

 States considering the Convention of States resolution in 2019:

-Hawaii, Illinois, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Minnesota, Nebraska, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, South Carolina, South Dakota, West Virginia.
+Hawaii, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, South Carolina, South Dakota, Virginia, Washington, West Virginia, Wisconsin, Wyoming.